 Start and endpoint: Gradbach Car Park

-- After the wall, head diagonally to your right again passing through another two dry stone walls before you come to a clear, well-trodden path.
-Turn left and follow this all the way to Three Shires Head.
-You’ll know you’re there when you get to the small stone bridge and there are the Three Shires waterfalls below.
+• After the wall, head diagonally to your right again passing through another two dry stone walls before you come to a clear, well-trodden path.
+Turn left and follow this all the way until you can hear the Three Shires Head waterfall.
+You’ll know you’re there when you get to the small stone bridge with the river passing below.

 Distance: 3.9 miles/6.3 kilometres